jusjag/HR_insights/README.md

 ![Report page one](Screenshots/HR_report2.png)<br><br>
 Looking at the tenures of former employees we can clearly see a pattern: three peaks of when do people leave.
 I grouped them into 4 categories and checked their reasons for a job change: looks like every group has some different reasons, and "better salary" isn't the most important one.<br>
 <br>
-There were sure much more insights to show from this dataset, but the requirements said clearly "two pages max". <br>
-Am I 100% happy with this report?
-No :) But that wasn't the purpose.
-It helped me in getting confident while using Power BI interface and creating visualizations looking the way I wanted.<br>
-So I'll leave it as it is and move on to something much more challenging.<br><br>
+For sure there were much more insights to show from this dataset, but the requirements said clearly "two pages max". <br> This report helped me to become confident with the Power BI interface and to create visualizations looking the way I wanted.
+But now I'll leave it as it is and move on to something more challenging.<br><br>
 Thank you for reading!